 banana and the Sha1 hash of it is

 The null-asset is set to be the ticket itself.
 The null-asset is the initial asset, the default shown when no other assets are available.
 Null-assets are typically used for revealable NFTs, and these come in very handy in this scenario.

 The user shows up at the door of the event, and displays the NFT QR code.

 The gatekeeper scans the QR code, and asks the user for the keyword.
 The user says "pineapple", and

 the gatekeeper's software automatically runs it through sha1 to get

 ff9907a80070300578eb65a2137670009e8c17cf.
 Whoops!
 You do not seem to be the real owner!
 NEXT!

-The gatekeeper's app now creates a new resource - a "ticket stub" image with some cool visuals, and adds it to the NFT that was just loaded via the QR code.
+The gatekeeper's app now creates a new asset - a "ticket stub" image with some cool visuals, and adds it to the NFT that was just loaded via the QR code.

-Since any resource takes precedence over null, the original ticket resource would be overwritten by this new one, the ticket stub, proving the attendance of this user, and marking the NFT as "used", all in a fully decentralized way - all on protocol.
+Since any asset takes precedence over null, the original ticket asset would be overwritten by this new one, the ticket stub, proving the attendance of this user, and marking the NFT as "used", all in a fully decentralized way - all on chain.